Technical docs

 • Permission note:

-• provider key save and clear still go through `PUT /api/organizations/{id}`, which requires org `owner` or `admin`
+• standard provider key save and clear still go through `PUT /api/organizations/{id}`, which requires org `owner` or `admin`

 • Backend/data flow: